 There are lots of different IT frameworks out there that you can use to audit the security or reliability of your IT.
-The ones from NIST, ISO, PCI, and HIPAA are the most popular – as popular as an auditing framework can be, anyway.
+The ones from NIST, ISO, PCI, and HIPAA are the most popular.

-We find these frameworks to be somewhat overly demanding and/or complicated, at least as something that most small- and medium-sized businesses can implement by themselves.
+We find these frameworks to be somewhat overly demanding and/or complicated, at least as something that small businesses can do by themselves.

 Here, for example, are screenshots of sections of the NIST and PCI frameworks:

 From PCI DSS Version 3.2.1